taustation-fan/players-guide/README.md

 Side jobs are brief, one-off jobs that pay a fixed reward.
 They consist of tests against the same stat until you have passed five of them.
-They pay less than career tasks, but give you more experience.
+They pay less than career tasks, but give you much more experience.

 The available side jobs and their pay depend on the station.